openlegend/core-rules/core/SRD.md

 Your hit points (HP) are an abstract measure of your character’s ability to ignore pain, avoid deadly blows, and maintain a presence on the battlefield in spite of wounds or exhaustion.
 Whenever you take damage, your hit points are reduced, and whenever you receive healing they are increased.

-### Reaching Zero Hit Points

-When you reach zero HP, you fall unconscious.
-Your hit points cannot be reduced below zero.
-While unconscious, you are helpless and any attack made against you counts as a finishing blow.
-Any healing that you receive to bring your hit points above zero also causes you to regain consciousness.

 ### Finishing Blows

 When you suffer a damaging attack while unconscious, incapacitated, or otherwise unable to defend yourself, the attack counts as a **finishing blow** and may cause immediate death.
 Your defense against a finishing blow does not include your Fortitude or Agility attributes.
 Furthermore, if a finishing blow deals any damage, you must make a Fortitude roll with a Challenge Rating equal to 10 plus the damage dealt.
 If you fail this roll, you are dead.